 WHAT’S ON YOUR PLATE?

-When thinking about what to serve at mealtime, the MyPlate diagram put out by the USDA (U.S. Department of Agriculture) just made your life a little easier.
-It is designed to help you feed your family the right amount of the right food.
-As First Lady Michelle Obama said, “Parents don’t have the time to measure out exactly three ounces of chicken or to look up how much rice or broccoli is in a serving.
-But we do have time to take a look at our kids’ plates.
-And as long as they’re eating proper portions, as long as half of their meal is fruits and vegetables alongside their lean proteins, whole grains and low-fat dairy, then we’re good.
+When you’re thinking about what to serve at mealtime, the MyPlate diagram put out by the USDA (the U.S. Department of Agriculture) just made your life a little easier!
+It’s designed to help you feed your family the right amount of the right food.
+As First Lady Michelle Obama said, “Parents don’t have the time to measure out exactly three ounces of chicken or to look up how much rice or broccoli is in a serving. … But we do have time to take a look at our kids’ plates. … And as long as they’re eating proper portions, as long as half of their meal is fruits and vegetables alongside their lean proteins, whole grains and low-fat dairy, then we’re good.
 It’s as simple as that.”

 The portions measure out to 25% grains, 25% protein, and on the other side it’s 30% vegetables and 20% fruit.
-Don’t forget the dairy circle.
+And don’t forget the blue dairy circle.
 Does this have to be at every meal?
-No. But it’s the ratio you want to see in what your child eats during a day.
-And you too; it’s meant for all of us.
+NOPE!
+But it’s the ratio you want to see in what your child eats during a day.
+And you, too!
+It’s meant for all of us.

-This picture doesn’t tell you how big the plate should be, but it’s a very good idea to use one that’s no more than 8 or 9 inches across.
-If it is larger than that, you might be tempted to pile on more food.
-Then even though the proportions may be correct, you are going to eat too much.
-So, no cheating please by using plates which are twice the size as normal.
+This picture doesn’t tell you how big the plate should be, but it’s a good idea to use one that’s no more than 8 or 9 inches across.
+If it’s larger than that you might be tempted to pile on more food.
+Then even if the proportions are correct, you’re going to eat too much.
+So no cheating please by using plates which are twice the size as normal! xxxxxx

-If you just serve foods that roughly fall into these categories, you’ll be off to a good start.
-But you are off to the best start if you serve foods that are the healthiest.
+If you just serve foods that roughly fall into these categories you’ll be off to a good start, but you’re off to the BEST start if you serve the foods that are the healthiest.

 Protein-rich foods include poultry, beef and seafood.
-The lower the fat content the better.
+The lower the fat content, the better.
 If you can, don’t serve red meat too often.
-Try to avoid processed meats because they are loaded with sodium.
-Other good sources of protein are eggs, nuts and seeds, tofu, veggie burgers, dry beans and peas.
+According to the Harvard Medical School, eating even small quantities of it on a regular basis raises the risk of heart disease, type 2 diabetes, colon cancer and weight gain.
+And try to avoid processed meats because they’re loaded with sodium.
+Other good sources of protein are eggs, nuts and seeds, as well as tofu and veggie burgers and dry beans and peas.
 There’s a lot to choose from!

 Grains should ideally be whole grains.
-Think about oatmeal, brown rice and whole wheat bread.
+Think about oatmeal and brown rice and whole wheat bread.
 Even corn on the cob or popcorn count!
-A great thing about whole grains is they can help you feel full so you don’t overeat.
+And did you know that whole grains help you feel full?

-Where does the oil/fats go on this plate?
-You’re advised to use such a small amount of it that it didn’t make it to the picture.
-Oils do provide important nutrients and are recommended, but dietary guidelines say to limit oils and solid fats (like butter, cream, margarine, lard and shortening).
+Where does the oil go on this plate?
+You’re advised to use such a small amount of it, that it didn’t make it to the picture.
+Oils do provide important nutrients and are recommended, but dietary guidelines say to limit oils, solid fats (things like butter and cream and margarine and lard and shortening), and foods with added sugars.
 These foods provide what are considered empty calories and have little or no nutritional value.